-The servicer for the issuing entity will adjust the amount of any principal receivable as a result of transactions in respect of any principal receivable which was discovered as having been created through a fraudulent or counterfeit charge or because of transactions occurring in respect of a rebate or refund to a cardholder, or because that principal receivable was created in respect of merchandise which was refused or returned by a cardholder.
+The servicer for the issuing entity will adjust the amount of any principal receivable (1) as a result of transactions in respect of any principal receivable which was discovered as having been created through a fraudulent or counterfeit charge, (2) because of transactions occurring in respect of a rebate or refund to a cardholder, (3) because that principal receivable was created in respect of merchandise which was refused or returned by a cardholder, or (4) because a cardholder requests the redemption of accrued points as a statement credit.a.
 This is called a "credit adjustment" or "dilution."
-To the extent that the servicer adjusts the amount of any principal receivable as a result of dilution then the Transferor Amount will be reduced by the amount of the adjustment.
+If the servicer adjusts the amount of any principal receivable as a result of dilution, then the Transferor Amount will be reduced by the amount of the adjustment.